Avoid Foreign Transaction Fees

 - Re-verify carry-on/baggage weight rules for every airline segment being flown before departing.
 And always have a worst case back-up plan in case your airline reduces the # of allowed carry-on bags on the day of departure (had that happen with Lufthansa and KLM).

-- If flying KLM out of Amsterdam, boarding time is back to 45 - 60 minutes before departure now that the remodel is mostly complete.
-But the bad news is that all cameras/lenses have to be removed for inspection.
-For overnighters: get to the airport early (I allow 3 hours 15 min.) because there's often a long line to use the self-check-in kiosks followed by another long line to weigh your bags.
+- If flying KLM to Amsterdam, you go through security upon arrival and departure; and, sometimes they require all cameras/lenses out.
+When I fly from SFO to Arusha in TZ via AMS, I have a long layover, 20 hrs, so I stay overnight at the Sheraton Hotel (a 2 minute walk off the Arrivals lobby).
+Departing is a little convoluted, so I return to the Arrival lobby 3.25 hours beforehand and go up one level to the departure check-in kiosks (escalators/elevators are to the right).
+That's because there's often a long line to use the self-check-in kiosks followed by another long line to self-weigh bags.
 If you're instructed to see an agent after the weigh in, go directly to the service desk as opposed to waiting in line again.
 Next, go to bag drop off and then to security and Customs (another level up) before going back down again to your gate (typically E/F).
 Starting early beats the crowd aka waiting lines and allows time for Starbucks and/or shopping.
-Note: getting a Gold Delta SkyMiles/AMEX card gives you priority boarding and the Delta SkyMiles Medallion program gives you access to faster KLM SkyPriority lines.
+Note: getting a Gold Delta SkyMiles/AMEX card gives you priority boarding and the Delta SkyMiles Medallion program gives you access to much quicker KLM SkyPriority lines.
 Note: If you buy air tickets form Delta, you can only reserve Comfort Plus seats for the legs that Delta flies in advance which is why I buy my tickets directly from KLM.
 If you have a Priority Pass card, there are lounges in Terminal 1 and 3.